Plentyaway/TEMPLATE-calculator/README.md

 ## Missing Features
 You are free to add whichever features you want, but below are some suggestions if you're not sure what to do:

-- [ ] The memory functions have not yet been implemented.
+1. The memory functions have not yet been implemented.
 Implement them.
-- [ ] The try/catch will display an error message for invalid input, but could you prevent invalid input in the first place?
+2. The try/catch will display an error message for invalid input, but could you prevent invalid input in the first place?
-  - [ ] Repeated decimals (ie. "1.2.3 + 4" = "Error")
+  - Repeated decimals (ie. "1.2.3 + 4" = "Error")
-  - [ ] Pressing the equals key when the screen is blank ("undefined")
+  - Pressing the equals key when the screen is blank ("undefined")
-  - [ ] Pressing the equals key when the screen is "undefined" ("NaN")
-  - [ ] What other errors are there?
+  - What other errors are there?
 Can you prevent them?
-- [ ] Most calculators display a "0" when you clear them.
+3. Most calculators display a "0" when you clear them.
 Make this calculator display "0" upon clearing.
-- [ ] It's a little odd that it can display "123+456".
+4. It's a little odd that it can display "123+456".
 Fix it.
 (Do you still need an "=" button?)
-- [ ] Add some keys.
+5. Add some keys.
 Hint: JavaScript has built-in functions and constants for most of these.
 Look them up to learn how to use them.
-  - [ ] Constants: e, π, etc.
+  - Constants: e, π, etc.
-  - [ ] Square root
+  - Square root
-  - [ ] Exponents
+  - Exponents
-- [ ] Clicking takes too much work.
+6. Clicking takes too much work.
 Make it so pressing your keyboard keys behaves like clicking on the calculator's keys.
 Note: this is probably the hardest feature to implement!
 Expect to do some research!

 ## Grading
 This project is worth 20 points.